Change how your Universal Credit is paid in Scotland

 Who is eligible for the Universal Credit choices

-If you apply for or are already getting UC in an area of Scotland where you manage your claim online, you can ask for:
+If you apply for or are already getting UC in a full service area in Scotland you can ask for:

 - your UC to be paid twice a month rather than monthly, and/or